reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 }
 ```

-### Testing with Spring WebTestClient
+### Testing with Spring `WebTestClient`

-In addition to WebClient, Spring 5 includes WebTestClient, which provides an interface extremely similar to WebClient, but designed for convenient testing of server endpoints.
+In addition to `WebClient`, Spring 5 includes `WebTestClient`, which provides an interface extremely similar to `WebClient`, but designed for convenient testing of server endpoints.

-You can set this up either by creating a WebTestClient that's bound to a server and sending real requests over HTTP, or one that's bound to a single Controller, RouterFunction or WebHandler, to run integration tests using mock request & response objects.
+We can set this up either by creating a `WebTestClient` that's bound to a server and sending real requests over HTTP, or one that's bound to a single `Controller`, `RouterFunction` or `WebHandler`, to run integration tests using mock request & response objects.

 That looks like this: